drprawedha/drprawedha/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on SwissbelInn Saripetojo as Asst.
-IT Manager.
+- 🔭 I’m currently working on Swiss-Belinn Saripetojo as Asst.
+IT Manager and Graphic Design.
 - 🌱 I’m currently learning Programming
 - 👯 I’m looking to collaborate on Open Source Development
 <!-- - 🤔 I’m looking for help with ... -->